Thanksgiving is National Family History Day.

-If you know that you might feel uncomfortable having these conversations in person, consider asking your family members to use technology to give you the answers instead.
+If you know you’ll feel uncomfortable having these conversations in person or don’t have time in the holiday agenda, consider asking your family members to use technology to give you the answers instead.

 Last Thanksgiving, I asked my dad to use My Family Health Portrait, a tool from the Surgeon General.
-He input the health history for his side of the family, and send me the file as an email attachment.
+He input the health history for his side of the family and sent me the file as an email attachment.
 I can open and print his side of the family’s health history, but I can also use the same tool to add my mother’s side.
-When I add my spouse’s parents and grandparent’s health histories, I create a family health history for our children to use.
+To create a family health history for my kids I can add health information about their dad’s family health history also.
 Because the data file isn’t saved online, I can decide who sees the health information.

 Using My Family Health Portrait you can:

 - Learn about your risk for conditions that can run in families.